zhcndoc/konva/content/docs/ai_tools.md

 ## AI chat bot

-Click "Ask AI" button somwhere on the page to ask a question to AI.
+Click "Ask AI" button somewhere on the page to ask a question to AI.

 You can also join your [Discord community](https://remotion.dev/discord) and ask `@AiBot-CrawlChat` there.